 What are the professor's office hours?

-Prof. Keely for current schedule, office hour times, and complete contact information.
-Except during summer term, I am available to meet
+See contact Prof. Keely for contact information, class schedule, and office hour times.
+I am generally available to meet

 online during online office hours or on-campus during campus office hours and I may also have hours

 Online office hours are held in Collaborate, a virtual meeting

 room with real-time chat, white board, and audio/video capabilities.
 For the

 link to my Collaborate meeting room see contact

 If you can't meet during a scheduled office hour or if it is summer term (when I teach as an adjunct thus not contracted to hold office hours) I may be able to meet for a real-time online chat.
 Email me

 When is the professor online/offline?
 When can I expect a reply?